Texas is running out of execution drug pentobarbital

 Richard Dieter, who heads the Death Penalty Information Center, said Texas and other states that were forced to switch from thiopental are now facing a problem with the availability of pentobarbital, which is often used to euthanize pets and other animals.

 Texas has executed 11 inmates so far in 2013 - including one Wednesday night - while 10 executions have been carried out elsewhere in the country.
-Officials said five more Texas executions are scheduled for this year, with the next one set for September 19.
+Officials said there are five more Texas executions scheduled for this year with the next one set for September 19.

 Clark said Texas is confident it will be able to continue executions but did not say whether September's execution may have to be delayed.